-You can also require employees to read and commit that they have none of the symptoms in this notice before they enter your work-place each day.
+You can also require employees to read and commit that they have no symptoms related to COVID-19 before they enter your work-place each day.
 This will help to keep your work-site safe and ensure the health and wellness of your team and customers.
 Download the Employee Covid-19 Certification Notice (Updated 10/7/2020) which you can post at the entrance to your workplace.

 While HIPPA rules generally prohibit asking employees about their health, the EEOC updated its guidance on the Americans with Disabilities Act and the coronavirus, explaining that employers have the right to screen employees for COVID-19.
 However, mandatory medical tests must be job-related and consistent with business necessity.